 No matter how happy you are with your job, we're willing to bet that you have no love for your annual performance review.

-You know that rite of passage that often happens at the end of the calendar year, where you sit down with your manager and determine what you've contributed to the company, if your future goals align, whether you’ve exceeded expectations — and if a promotion and salary hike are in the cards.
+Sitting down with your manager to determine what you've contributed to the company, if your future goals align, whether you’ve exceeded expectations — and discuss promotions and raises — isn't all that fun.

 If it’s any solace, your boss hates it, too.
 “Generally, no one on either side of the table likes or enjoys the process,” says Fred R. Cooper, founder and managing partner of Compass HR Consulting.
 “It’s time-consuming for the supervisor and creates anxiety on the employee side and involves talking about the positives and negatives that came out of your last review.”